c0d3p0/humans-milestone/README.md

 # humans-milestone
-A Survival Horror game developed using the Godot Engine 3.2.3 and C#.
+A Survival Horror game developed using the Godot Engine 3.4 and C#.
 <br/><br/>

 The game is about humans being used as samples in an experiment made by a more advanced and unknown civilization.
 They want to find out how intelligent humans are, exposing humans to a very stressful experiment where the sample must solve puzzles while avoiding getting caught by a weird creature.
 Some data is collected and analyzed by this unknown civilization to come to a conclusion about how intelligent that sample is.

-Version 1.1 changes:
+Version 1.3 changes:

-  - PBRs improvements.
-  - Models improvements.
-  - Materials improvements.
-  - Better physics collision boxes.
-  - Monster behavior bug fixes and improvements.
+  - Minor changes to the code to be compatible with Godot 3.4.
-  - Added a new puzzle.
+  - Added a new Puzzle, Crazy Operation v2 (Crazy Operation v1 wasn't even being used).
+  - Increased the light a little bit.
+  - Godot 3.4 itself brings a good performance improvement, game runs better now.
+  - Minor changes and fixes.
 <br/><br/>

 Note:<br/>